rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 (3.5) OJ went ahead and expanded the path; likely this is because he’s used filepath hijacking in the past:
 `library_path = ::File.expand_path(library_path)`

-(4) Now, here’s where things get fun- inject your dll directly into the memory of notepad:
+(4) Now, here’s where things get fun- inject your DLL directly into the memory of notepad:
 `exploit_mem, offset = inject_dll_into_process(process, library_path)`

-That function allocates memory in the process and loads up the dll.
-There is a second method that allows you to upload dll data, so you could create a payload using a template and load that without the dll touching the local or remote disk, but I have not had cause to use it.
+That function allocates memory in the process and loads up the DLL.
+There is a second method that allows you to upload DLL data, so you could create a payload using a template and load that without the dll touching the local or remote disk, but I have not had cause to use it.

 Unfortunately, this is where my grasp of things gets tenuous because it departs from my experience of traditional DLL loading with LoadLibrary and GetProcAddress.
 We copied the DLL into the remote process memory, but we have not “loaded” it, so DLL_PROCESS_ATTACH is not executed.
 That’s a good thing, as we have not yet provided the payload!